-The British and Dutch governments came up with more than $5 billion for bailing out people who lost money in Icesave -- an online retail bank branch of Landsbanki.
-That Icelandic bank failed in October 2008, along with two other banks in the country.
+According to preliminary results, about 93 percent of voters rejected the deal, which would pay the United Kingdom and the Netherlands more than $5 billion for bailing out people who lost money in Icesave -- an online retail bank branch of Landsbanki.
+That Icelandic bank failed in October 2008, along with two other banks.

 Under a European Union directive, Iceland now owes compensation to Britain and the Netherlands.
 The Icelandic government has said it will honor its international obligations.